jpace/ragol/README.md

 ## DESCRIPTION

 Ragol is a module for processing command-line options.
+It supports much of the functionality of OptParse, and offers a more class-oriented structure for defining options.

+Options can have value types, such as float, fixnum, string, or regular expressions, resulting in the value being validated against the value type.
+An option can have a required or optional value.

 ## CLASSES